11 Miscellaneous Topics

 Figure 11.1: Highway fuel economy vs engine displacement, with mean marked.

-geom_abline() is particularly useful for a line of equality (slope 1,
+more general use is adding a line of equality (slope 1, intercept 0) when

-intercept 0) when comparing two measurements on the same scale — for example,
+comparing two measurements on the same scale — for example, city versus

 geom_point(alpha = 0.4) +